navarroaxel/navarroaxel.github.io/blog/publish-an-npm-to-github-packages.md

 ## The GitHub solution

 GitHub provides the [GitHub Package Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) to publish private npm packages.
-We can also use it for Docker images, and libraries for other languages like Ruby, but we're going to focus on the npm solution.
+We can also use it for Docker images and libraries for other languages like Ruby, but we're going to focus on the npm solution.

 ### The publish configuration